-Trees are something we don’t think about that often even though they supply us with an abundance of food, furniture, heat, spices, and even syrup.
+Trees are something we don’t think about that often even though we are trees!
+And in Hebrew each month represents a part of the tree.
+These beauties supply us with an abundance of food, furniture, heat, spices, and even syrup.
 In the book of Judges, there is a fable that includes talking trees.

 What a joke!
 This reminds me of election time.
 These men are about as able as the bramble bush to offer some shade.
-A bramble bush is really just a thorn bush.
-It bears no fruit and really isn’t good for anything.
-The only thing to do with such a prickly, thorny nuisance is throw it in the fire for kindling.
+A bramble bush is just a thorn bush.
+It bears no fruit and isn’t good for anything.
+The only thing to do with such a prickly, thorny nuisance, is throw it in the fire for kindling.

 Photography by Ândrēw Yīsrâ’Ęl